synthbe/Projeto_AM_IMD/README.md

+## My Machile Learning road learning
-This repository is just to store my learning about Artificial Inteligence and Data Science.
+This repository serves as a collection of my learnings about Machile Learning and Data Science, gathered from sources and videos available that I find.

-Mainly I am doing in c++ and python, since these are the languanges that I like the most

-In c++, I am trying to understand the low level of the AI, to learn the fundamentals

-In python, I am using the libraries to already be able to do something, but also trying to explore a low level
+### Purpose
+My primary aim in this repository is just to store my codes in which I am using to learn and understand new concepts and techniques by appling them to datasets that I find nteresting.
+I often find datasets on [Kaggle](https://www.kaggle.com/datasets) to work with.

+### Tools and Frameworks
+I primarily use Python to familiarize myself with libraries and frameworks, especially TensorFlow and Keras.
+Also, I intend to learn the low level of the algorithms and implement them in c++.
+Sill far from it though.

+### Future Goals
+My hope is to gain a good understanding of Machine Learning and Data Science using these languages.